Just a reminder, predict the scores and you can win up to $50 per week! Predict now!

 We both are riding high after some big wins by our teams – plus the Lakers winning the bubble championship – and with both our teams hitting the bye, we wanted to take a moment to see where the league stands with between the have and have-nots.

-2020 – Regular Season Recap – Episode 8 – The Stakehouse Sports Podcast
+2021 – Week 1 Recap – Episode 2 – The Stakehouse Sports Podcast

 Barrel Wagers & Whiskey